siberoloji/siberoloji.github.io/content/en/docs/SEO/13-the-importance-of-informational-intent-for-seo-how-to-use-it-to-boost-your-rankings.md

 ---
 In the world of Search Engine Optimization (SEO), understanding user intent is key to creating content that ranks well and meets your audience’s needs.
 Among the various types of user intent, **informational intent** is one of the most critical.
 It refers to search queries where users are seeking information rather than making a purchase or finding a specific website.
 As search engines evolve, they are becoming better at identifying the intent behind each search query, making it increasingly important for website owners and marketers to align their content with user intent.

-In this blog post, we’ll dive into what informational intent is, why it’s important for SEO, and how you can optimize your content to target this intent effectively.
+In this article, we’ll dive into what informational intent is, why it’s important for SEO, and how you can optimize your content to target this intent effectively.

 ## What is Informational Intent?